SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/smooth.md

 Generate a low resolution (for demonstration) grid of points overlaying the bounding box for the lead data and trim it down to the polygons of interest.
-Remember, that goal is aggregating lead concentrations within each census tract.
+Remember, the goal is aggregating lead concentrations within each census tract.